IS IT SAFE TO TRAVEL TO PUERTO RICO? (2023 UPDATE)

 Puerto Rico could be the perfect destination for American travelers.
 It’s part of the U.S., so dollars work, your cellphone works, and your health insurance works.
 It sounds ideal – but is it safe to travel to Puerto Rico?

-While there are still reasons to answer no, starting with the September 2017 hurricanes and the January 2020 earthquakes, from the standpoint of general safety, the answer is yes – Puerto Rico remains one of the safer destinations in the Caribbean.
+While there are still reasons to answer no, mainly having to do with the perpetual recovery from hurricanes and earthquakes, from the standpoint of general safety, the answer is yes – Puerto Rico remains one of the safer destinations in the Caribbean.